jolapodolszanska/q-network-agents-routing/README.md

 # Leveraging Deep Q-Network Agents with Dynamic Routing Mechanisms in Convolutional Neural Networks for Enhanced and Reliable Classification of Alzheimer’s Disease from MRI Scans

-This work is part of conference paper _17th International Conference on Agents and Artificial Intelligence_
+This work is part of conference paper _17th International Conference on Agents and Artificial Intelligence 2025_ Porto, Portugal.

 Link to paper: **soon**